My mom would tell you that I was born a picky eater.

 At one point, my dietician told me that because I wasn’t losing weight, I must not be trying enough.
 This aided in me spiraling out of control, and in the spring of 2015, I very seriously considered taking my own life.

 It is human nature to feel validated, especially from the people we trust to care for us.
 I wanted someone to recognize that I was malnourished, I was constantly blacking out, I had no focus, I was sleeping all hours of the day, and I felt hopeless.
 I thought that my worth was directly tied to my numbers on the scale.

-It wasn’t until I started actively seeking out body positivity on my social media feeds that I started to really see a difference in my behaviors.
+It wasn’t until I started actively seeking out body positivity on my social media feeds, hearing other people’s stories, that I started to really see a difference in my behaviors.
 Having people who looked like me- who were larger than me, even- share their struggles and be open about how unbelievably hard it can be sometimes to exist with a monster in your brain helped me feel like I’m not alone.

 I’ve found that the body positivity movement has started to shift away from small people “embracing their curves” that are merely normal bone structures and is now starting to embrace people with rolls, and bellies that hang over their hips, and stretch marks on their arms, and people in non-binary bodies, male bodies, and every race under the sun.